i-am-bee/beeai-labs/bee-hive/README.md

 ## Usage

-There are two steps to running a workflow.
-1. Agent Creation, and 2.
-Running a Workflow.
-Also, make sure you [configured your local environment](#local-environment)
+There are two steps to running a workflow: defining some agents and creating a workflow to run those agents.

+> Note: to run Bee Hive, you will need to [configure your local environment](#local-environment)

 ### Agent Definition